 It is difficult to do efficient research if the topic is not well defined.
 Advice from former students is to "pick a topic you are interested in because you will spend a lot of time learning about it."
 Usually research is most successful when you choose a broad topic and use what you learn about it to narrow it to a more specific topic.

-Although this might be jumping ahead to Unit 4, Napa Valley College's McCarthy Library subscribes to Opposing Issues in Context database.
-By clicking on the "Issues" button, you can browse all the different issues in the database.
+Although this might be jumping ahead to Unit 4, Napa Valley College's McCarthy Library subscribes to Points of View database.
+You can browse by category or enter a search term into the search field.
 This is also a helpful tool for deciding which topic to choose for a research paper.
 This database will provide you with articles covering both sides of the issue.